 In the early ‘90s, I lived behind the Zion Curtain (Utah).
 I had a desire to re-read the Tales stories.
 I had just started rereading Tales of the City.
 Mary Ann was checking out Mrs. Madrigal’s apartment.
 Suddenly a question popped up in my head: If all of the other locations mentioned in Tales were real – Zim's, the Buena Vista, Perry’s, and Cost Plus – could Barbary Lane be real??
 I pulled out my tattered AAA Map of San Francisco and re-read Maupin’s description of the location of Barbary Lane.
 And I found a lane right where Maupin said one would be.
 It wasn’t Barbary Lane; it was called Havens.
 I then grabbed a pen and each time a restaurant, a bar, a store – any place – was mentioned in the stories, I listed it in the margins of my books with as much information as I could regarding its location, what event(s) occurred there, and so on.

 Years later, I moved back to San Francisco and walked its streets finding many of the Tales locations.
-When friends of mine who were also Maupin fans came to visit, I took them to Macondray Lane to see the Barbary Lane steps.
+When friends of mine, who were also Maupin fans, came to visit, I took them to Macondray Lane to see the Barbary Lane steps.
 We warmed up on an Irish Coffee at the Buena Vista.
-We sat bench on Napier Lane as DeDe did in 1976.
-This casual, informal tour of Tales locations eventually evolved into this website that would enable fellow Barbaryphiles to explore the San Francisco (and beyond) of the friends we made in the Tales
+We sat on a bench on Napier Lane as DeDe did in 1976.
+These casual, informal tours of Tales locations eventually evolved into this website that would enable fellow Barbaryphiles to explore the San Francisco (and beyond) of the friends we made in the Tales

 So, “Welcome to 28 Barbary Lane!”